-To determine whether any statistical differences existed between the 10th, 20th and 30th trial means of time series and discrete marker values, these elements were also compared in a similar manner to sequential analysis score and relative sequential analysis score.
-This comparison consisted of a 3 × 101 two-way repeated measures ANOVA for time series variables and a 3 × 1 one-way repeated measures ANOVA for group mean discrete marker values.
+To determine if any statistical differences existed between the 10th, 20th and 30th trial means of time series and discrete marker values, these elements were also compared in a similar manner to sequential analysis score and relative sequential analysis score.
+This comparison consisted of a 3 x 101 two way repeated measures ANOVA for time series variables and a 3 x 1 one way repeated measures ANOVA for group mean discrete marker values.

-For repeated measures ANOVA testing, an alpha level of 0.05 was taken to indicate significance.
-Fisher's least significant difference post hoc test significance was assessed against the relevant Bonferroni-adjusted P-value in each instance.
-Discrete variable testing was conducted using IBM SPSS Statistics, version 19 (SPSS Inc., Chicago, Illinois).
-Due to the need to analyse 101 data points per participant, time series analyses were conducted using Statistica 7 (StatSoft Inc., Tulsa, Oklahoma).
+For repeated measures ANOVA testing an alpha level of 0.05 was taken to indicate significance.

+Fisher's least significant difference post hoc test significance was assessed against the relevant

+Bonferroni adjusted p-value in each instance.
+Discrete variable testing was conducted using IBM

+SPSS Statistics, version 19 (SPSS Inc, Chicago, Illinois).
+Due to the need to analyse 101 data points per participant, time series analyses were conducted using Statistica 7 (StatSoft Inc, Tulsa, Oklahoma).

-2.8 Reporting sequential analysis results
+2.8 Reporting Sequential Analysis Results

 To guide trial size selection, discrete variable sequential analysis results were reported from the chosen condition - first 20 (see results and discussion for reasoning) - as group mean and 95% confidence interval (95% CI) values.
-A 101 × 1 one-way repeated measures ANOVA was conducted on all time series sequential analysis results.
+A 101 x 1 one way repeated measures ANOVA was conducted on all time series sequential analysis results.
 Fisher's least significant difference post hoc test was used to determine whether differences existed across the 101 points.
 Where upon no differences were found, the point (out of the 101 time normalised points) displaying the greatest group mean sequential analysis result (95% CI) was extracted and reported to guide trial size selection for time series analyses.